Berulacks/yams/README.md

 A Systemd user service unit file is included in the root of this repository (named `yams.service`).
 This can be used to automate starting/stopping YAMS on startup, for a specific user.

 To install, copy it to `~/.config/systemd/user/` and run `systemctl --user enable --now yams` to enable/start it.
 Note that you should also [start mpd as a Systemd service](https://wiki.archlinux.org/index.php/Music_Player_Daemon#Autostart_with_systemd) to ensure YAMS actually loads up at the right time.
+You might also need to edit the path to the YAMS binary in the unit file if you installed the YAMS binary anywhere other than `/usr/bin/yams`

 #### Setup